-The Second Province shall consist of the Dioceses within the States of New York and New Jersey, and the Missionary Diocese of Haiti.
+The Second Province shall consist of the Dioceses within the States of New York and New Jersey, and the Missionary Dioceses of Haiti and the Virgin Islands.

 The Third Province shall consist of the Dioceses within the States of Pennsylvania, Delaware, Maryland, Virginia, West Virginia, and the District of Columbia.